yggie/pivotal_data_visualizer/README.md

 C has the following tasks
 * #a_id (unfinished)

-Then we will need to update the graph from our app accessing `/update_blockers/started` on the browser.
-That will fetch the information from Pivotal and rebuild the graph.
+Then we will need to update the graph from our app accessing `/update_blockers` on the browser.

 It will look like this: